arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 constexpr auto postDelayBR{ bitduration * wordlen * 3.5f * 1e6 };
 ```

-These transmission parameters are crucial for stable RS-485 transmission as it will define its transmission timings.
+These transmission parameters are crucial for stable RS-485 transmission as it will define its frame timings.
 These are applied in the Opta initialization and configuration. **Remember that it is necessary to have a matching baud rate between the sender and the receiver devices for stable operation**.
 In this tutorial, we use a baud rate of `115200`, but it can be configured at a different baud rate:

 ```arduino
 void setup() {